Ideolys/kitten-mq/README.md

 First, use the command `soft-stop` to gracefully shutdown the master broker.

-Second, update the configuration of the other broker to define as master.
+Second, update the configuration of a second broker to define it as master.

 Third, reload the configuration.
 The messages will start to be pushed to consumers and/or listeners.

 ![gif](./doc/kitten_mq_update.gif)

 Finally, you can update the old master broker and restart it.
+Be sure to not defined it as master.